 Both agent and manager use two different security contexts to establish the secure channel for HTTP requests:

 - Before activation, the agent accepts the bootstrap certificate to form the SSL or TLS channel.

 - After authentication, mutual authentication is required to initiate the connection.
 For mutual authentication, the manager's certificate is sent to the agent and the agent's certificate is sent to the manager.
 The agent validates that the certificates come from the same certificate authority (which is the Deep Security Manager) before privileged access is granted.

 Once the secure channel is established, the agent acts as the server for the HTTP communication.
-It has limited access to the Manager and can only respond to requests.
-The communication channel provides authentication, confidentiality (through encryption), and integrity (through the TLS protocol).
+It has limited access to the manager and can only respond to requests.
+The secure channel provides authentication, confidentiality through encryption, and integrity.
 The use of mutual authentication protects against man-in-the-middle (MiTM) attacks where the SSL communication channel is proxied through a malicious third party.
 Within the stream, the inner content uses GZIP and the configuration is further encrypted using PKCS #7.